katrinesando/ProgramSomData/Assignments/Assignment01/BPRD-07-ahad-biha-kmsa/ReadMe.txt

 If it matches it ends, and if it doesn't it goes to inside the body of the while-loop.
 Here it prints i, as well as update the index 3 with the incremented value, and checks the condition again.

 --------------Exercise 8.3--------------
+See Comp.fs and exercise_8_3.c for solution
+Our changed are marked with
+//Start - Exercise 8.3
+...
+//End - Exercises 8.3

 --------------Exercise 8.4--------------
 compileToFile (fromFile "ex8.c") "ex8.out";;